 “Amabie: A Japanese Spirit Figure for the Pandemic.”
 April 21, 2020.

-Fuyubi has received numerous awards and grants including the SSHRC Connection Grant for her A Future for Memory project, Canadian Museum Association (CMA) Award of Outstanding Achievement in the Research – Art category (2018) for her Traces of Words: Art and Calligraphy from Asia project (2017), and the Best Anthropology Prize for Asia through Art and Anthropology: Cultural Translation across Borders (Bloomsbury Academic, 2013) from the Art Association of Australia and New Zealand (2014).
+Fuyubi has received numerous awards and grants including the SSHRC Connection Grant for her A Future for Memory project, 2022 Michael M. Ames Prize for Innovative Museum Anthropology, Canadian Museum Association (CMA) Award of Outstanding Achievement in the Research – Art category (2018) for her Traces of Words: Art and Calligraphy from Asia project and an honourable mention for the same award (2022) for her A Future for Memory as well as the Best Anthropology Prize for Asia through Art and Anthropology: Cultural Translation across Borders (Bloomsbury Academic, 2013) from the Art Association of Australia and New Zealand (2014).